 Which Vitamins Help During Menopause?

 The most important vitamins to consider include: B vitamins, which are very helpful for supporting energy levels and metabolism.
 Also, antioxidants, like vitamin C, can provide menopause support, as this vitamin helps in strengthening our immunity and fighting disease.
 In addition, and particularly for women who live in the Northeast and aren't exposed to adequate amounts of sunshine year round, vitamin D and calcium, along with magnesium, can be very helpful for supporting bone and muscle health during menopause.

 What to Look for when Considering Vitamins for Menopause

 What good is a vitamin if it's uncomfortable to take?
 So, an easy to swallow tablet is quite helpful for women looking to take vitamins for menopause support.
 In addition, it's very helpful to look at the ingredients to make sure there are no artificial sweeteners, unless you are diabetic.

 Women may look to vitamins for menopause that include no artificial colors and are non-GMO.
-I personally recommend Bonafide’s, multivitamin to my patients and in an effort for them not to have to take so many individual supplements.
 Incorporating a multivitamin during menopause can be quite helpful to get a good full complement of what the RDA recommendations are.